hapax/hapax.github.io/assets/teaching.md

 But walking is a skill that can be developed, and most of these "natural walkers" are in fact *motivated by non-scrubland experiences*.
-Their parents took them out into nature, or they read about inspiring walks in a book with pictures.
+Their parents took them out into nature, or they read about inspiring walks in a book with pictures, something like the pop science books I mentioned.
 They don't visit the scrubland in their free time!
 These non-scrubland experiences, rather than natural ability, pushed them to develop their walking skills.